Uig 1.5 miles.

 Watch the ferry as it crosses between the islands and perhaps take a trip to the Western Isles yourself!

 A delightful apartment to call home with so much to see and do within this part of the island.

 This property is near to Ref 12666, together they sleep 12.

 All first floor.
 Three bedrooms: 2 x double (one with en-suite shower, basin and WC), 1 x twin.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with electric fire and balcony.
 First floor hall with seating area.

 About the location

-The village of Uig (pronounced "oo-ig"), at the northern tip of Skye, rests on the shores of Loch Snizort, Skye’s largest sea loch off the Atlantic.
+The village of Uig (pronounced "Oo-ig"), at the northern tip of Skye, rests on the shores of Loch Snizort, Skye’s largest sea loch off the Atlantic.
 The village boasts two pubs, two shops, a hotel, a filling station and cafe, as well as two other businesses well-worth a visit.
 Uig Pottery sells a range of high quality pottery produced on-site, while the Skye Brewery sells its own superb real ales from the brewery shop.
-Sheltered by high ballistic cliffs, the bay is one of the most beautiful in Skye, and is home to the ferry crossing to the Western Isles.
+Sheltered by high cliffs, the bay is one of the most beautiful in Skye, and is home to the ferry terminal for the Outer Hebrides.
 Wildlife in the area includes golden eagles, sea eagles, pilot whales, seals and dolphins.
 The attractions of the Isle, including the main town of Portree, are all within easy reach of this tranquil base.